The Anti-Death League: Operation Apollo

-Cathy and James are having a long bedroom conversation about the nature of human relationships, when their room is lit up by the flash of what might be a nighttime use of the weapon.
+Cathy and James are having a long bedroom conversation about the nature of human relationships, when their room is lit up by the flash of what might be a night time use of the weapon.
 It turns out that one of the weapons has been stolen, and fired, destroying a ruined priory.
 Venables points out several difficulties in attributing this to Best.
 Jagger now arrives at the camp, and sees similar difficulties to Venables.

 One of Brian's agents discovers the stolen weapon in the hospital.
 Brian, Max and Jagger drive there.
 Brian and Max bluff their way in.
 Best attempts to have them sedated and committed to his hospital as mental patients ("sectioned").
 There is a struggle; Jagger intervenes in the nick of time; and Best is taken into custody.

 A spy is discovered in the camp.
-A firefight breaks out, during which Max displays initiative, and Jagger kills the spy with his bare hands.
+Shooting breaks out, during which Max displays initiative and Jagger kills the spy with his bare hands.
 There is one other casualty, an arriving civilian lecturer caught in the crossfire.
 (Note: The civilian was Dr L. S. Caton.
 He had appeared, always as a figure deserving of contempt, in earlier novels by Amis.)

-Jagger has deduced who the anonymous poet, the perpetrator of the Anti-Death League, and the thief are; but has several reasons not to pursue any of those matters further.
+Jagger has deduced who the anonymous poet, the perpetrator of the Anti-Death League and the thief are; but has several reasons not to pursue any of those matters further.
 Not least, because Operation Apollo has been a tremendous success.
 Brian is told that he has admirably performed the function for which he was selected, and of the operation's success.
 He had known that the weapon test was a cover for something still more secret; he is now told the deepest secret of all.

 James has withdrawn into himself, not eating or communicating, and is being sheltered by Lucy and Willie, when Brian arrives.
 He fetches Cathy from hospital, where her breast has been operated on, and tells the two women the true nature of Operation Apollo (though not its deepest secret).
 Cathy tells James that her treatment should be successful, that she knows the horrific nature of Operation Apollo, that it will not be carried out, and that she loves him.
 James begins to recover.

-The novel concludes with a concert of Roughead's music, and has a poignant final twist.
+The novel concludes with a concert of Roughead's music and has a poignant final twist.